Tutorial 1: Planning Your Research

 - Show me what is important to you about ________ and tell me ________

 - Show me 3 things you like and 3 things you dislike about ________ and tell me ________

 - Show me your ideas for ________ and tell me ________

 - Show me your ideal ________ and tell me ________

 - Show me 5 ways we could improve ________ and tell me ________

-After you consider a few approaches to your research, you can translate your prototype statements into a dscout mission with clear instructions and questions.
+After you consider a few approaches to your research, you can translate your prototype statements into a dscout part within your mission, with clear instructions and questions.
 Ready to give it a shot?